ersanchez/instructional-design/openvpn/openvpn.md

 * know the flow of information from the application --> tun --> OpenVPN --> ethernet adapter
 * know which transport protocol (TCP or UDP) to use with the VPN
 * know the purpose of the `ta.key`
-* know the 2 channels OpenVPN uses for client-server communication
+* know the 2 channels OpenVPN uses for client-server communication (control and data channel)

 ## References

 [openvpn.net][openvpn]

 Crist, Eric F., and Jan J. Keijser.
 Mastering Open VPN: Master Building and Integrating Secure Private Networks Using OpenVPN.
 Birmingham: Packt, 2015.
 Print.

 [openvpn]:https://openvpn.net/index.php/open-source.html